 5. Adopt a Time Management System

-Time management systems work because they help busy retail shop owners exercise conscious control over what tasks are priorities and the amount of time that should be dedicated to each.
-When it comes to creating systems, there is no use in reinventing the wheel.
+Time management systems work because they help busy retail shop owners exercise conscious control over what tasks they’re prioritizing and the amount of time that should be dedicated to each.
+When adopting a time management system in retail, there is no use in reinventing the wheel.
 Some of the more popular systems for managing time include the Pomodoro technique, the POSEC method, and the Eisenhower system.
 Adopt one of these systems for 60 days.
 If the specific technique doesn’t work for you, try different ones until you find an adequate solution for both you and your staff.

 6. Limit Information Overload

 Time management techniques also work for the limiting of information overload.
-Practice minimizing the amount of information you are exposed to, to the details that are absolutely necessary to be an effective boss.
+Minimizing the amount of information you are exposed to down to just the details that are absolutely necessary to be an effective boss.
 The same goes for your staff.
-Make sure all of your employees understand what information is key to doing their jobs effectively so that they can prioritize and avoid feeling overwhelmed by the minutiae that come with managing a retail business.
+Make sure all of your employees understand what information is key to doing their jobs effectively so that they can prioritize and avoid feeling overwhelmed by the minutiae that comes with managing a retail business.